chronicall/borkchat/README.md

     - Add verified block?
     - Add block for verification?
     - ???
+- BORKervise the borkchain with BORKervisors.
+  - Ideally it would be a distributed server that multiple nodes handle running
+  - Failover/Takeover, etc.
 - Implement Mnesia for blockchain distribution and physical storage
   - Make records compatible with Mnesia so it makes sense
     - Watch out for name collisions!